I am a history buff who loves to visit American heritage destinations and share my experiences with other travelers.

 39 John Street

 For a different type of meal, we went to 39 Rue de Jean, a French café near the Charleston visitor's center.
-We all partook of delightful seafood dishes prepared in a distinct French style and complimented by crusty bread.
+We all partook of delightful seafood dishes prepared in a distinctly French style and complimented by crusty bread.
 The restaurant had a lovely Parisian ambiance, and I would definitely visit it again.
-Lunch and dinner are served Monday through Saturday, and brunch and dinner are served on Sunday.
-Dinner prices are $20 and up.
+Dinner is served Tuesday through Saturday, with the addition of lunch on Friday and Saturday.
+Brunch and dinner are served on Sunday, and the restaurant is closed on Monday.
+Prices are mid–high range, depending on the hour of service.
 Reservations accepted.

 A Step Back in Time